Fostering student success

 Students are sometimes surprised at the amount of studying they need to do to succeed; they often need to spend much more time on their studies outside of class than they did in high school.
 As a general rule, we recommend that students devote approximately the same number of hours outside of class to each course as they spend in class.
 For example, for a course that is scheduled three hours per week, students should spend another three hours each week completing readings and assignments, reviewing notes, writing papers, and studying for tests.
 Students who devote time to their studies on a consistent basis can avoid much of the stress that comes with having multiple evaluations scheduled over a short time period.

 Regular and punctual attendance is expected of all students.
 Students who will miss class for religious reasons must inform their teacher at the beginning of the semester.
 If they will be absent for medical reasons, they must provide advance notice when possible and may be required to show medical documentation.
-In case of a missed evaluation, medical documentation is always required.
+Students who are absent for three or more consecutive days should send a message in Omnivox (MIO) to Rosella Ambrosi in the Office of the Associate Dean, Student Success.

 If a student obtains a failing grade in a course, the grade will remain on the transcript permanently.
 If the course is re-taken and passed, the passing grade appears as a separate entry on the transcript.
 Students who have failed or are at risk of failing a course should consult an Academic Advisor to understand the consequences and to establish a plan for progressing through the rest of their program of studies.